CharlesDLandau/serve-md/howToPickASideProject.md

 The activities of this step vary wildly depending on how you do work/life balance.
 It also depends on how you approach projects.
 This step also involves creating a space where the project will live, which can be as simple as `git init` or `mkdir myNewProject`, or it could be as complicated as `all get out`.
 Some of the things you can consider in this area are:

 + Many user groups and local dev communities in big cities will host "project nights" where you can just show up with a project.
 You might even get some help.
-+ You could plan to stay in the office for an extra hours a few days a week.
++ You could plan to stay in the office or go to the libray for an extra hour a few days a week.
+Or maybe do it ad hoc whenever you have a couple hours downtime.
-+ Maybe you're responsible to a spouse, significant other, tiny person, et al. How are you communicating with them about the extra work you'll be putting in?
++ It's possible that you're responsible to a spouse, significant other, tiny person, et al. How are you communicating with them about the extra work you'll be putting in?
 + Is this going to go on my blog?
 On my GitHub?
 An app store?
 + Can this project fit in my resource constrained brain?

-...That last one is not made up.
+...That last one is a biggie.
 Pause or even abandon projects if the brain needs to handle life and work first.
 I can make it a priority to have small projects in my life, but each specific small project is a very low priority activity.

 Have you made **space in your life** for this project?
 No?
 Well then circle back when you have.

-#### Out
+#### stdout

 **We've built our funnel, so what comes out of it?**